R & CO – mark used by

 Massillon, Ohio (1881-1904)

 Although this factory was also known locally as the Massillon Glass Works (at least for a period of time during the mid 1880s), the business firm name is given as Reed & Company in most contemporary records.
-(Please see “M G W” mark entry on Glass Bottle Marks, page three. )
+(Please see the “M G W” mark entry on Glass Bottle Marks alphabetical list – page four. )

-This R & CO mark is apparently seen almost exclusively on the bases of hand-made, tooled blobtop and crown-lip amber or aqua export-style beer bottles.
+This R & CO mark is seen primarily on the bases of hand-made, tooled blob-top and “crown” style lip amber or aqua export-style beer bottles.
 Reed & Company specialized in producing beer bottles, although they are believed to have manufactured several other types of bottles as well.

 Some Reed & Company beer bottles have the “R & CO” embossed in a straight line (horizontal configuration) near the center of the base, as opposed to semi-circular.
 The examples with the straight-line embossing are somewhat less common than the ones with the “arc” configuration.
 Pictured on this page is the base of one of those bottles, with a “36” mold or shop number.